A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Governing equations

 Matching conditions for the species continuity equation and the energy equation become, respectively,

 and

-where the energy matching equation has been simplified for a binary-mixture configuration.
+where the energy matching equation has been simplified for the binary-mixture configuration.

 Phase-equilibrium relations provide a necessary thermodynamic closure for the interface matching.
-That is, local thermodynamic phase equilibrium is imposed through an equality in chemical potential for each species on both sides of the interface.
+LTE is imposed through an equality in chemical potential for each species \(i\) on both sides of the interface.
 This condition can be expressed in terms of an equality in fugacity~\cite{soave1972equilibrium,poling2001properties}, \(f_i\), as

 where fugacity is a function of temperature, pressure and mixture composition.
-From a thermodynamic point of view, the pressure jump across the interface due to surface tension is negligible and pressure is treated constant and equal to the chamber value for phase equilibrium purposes (i.e., \(p_l \approx p_g \approx p_{\text{ch}}\)).
+From a thermodynamic point of view, the pressure jump across the interface due to surface tension is negligible and pressure is treated constant and equal to the chamber value for phase-equilibrium purposes (i.e., \(p_l \approx p_g \approx p_{\text{ch}}\)).
 As explained later in Section~\ref{sec:numerical}, the thermodynamic pressure is assumed to be constant for low-Mach-number compressible flows and dynamic pressure variations are related to fluid motion but have little effect on fluid properties.
 Under this assumption, phase equilibrium can be expressed using the fugacity coefficient, \(\Phi_i \equiv f_i/pX_i\), as \(X_{li}\Phi_{li}=X_{gi}\Phi_{gi}\) where \(X_i\) represents the mole fraction of species \(i\).

-Furthermore, the interface presents a negligible thickness of the order of nanometers~\cite{dahms2013transition,dahms2015liquid} while mass, momentum and energy quickly diffuse within regions of the order of micrometers around the interface~\cite{poblador2018transient,davis2019development,poblador2021selfsimilar}.
+Furthermore, the interface presents a negligible thickness of the order of nanometers~\cite{dahms2013transition,dahms2015liquid,dahms2016understanding} while mass, momentum and energy quickly diffuse across regions of the order of micrometers around the interface~\cite{poblador2018transient,davis2019development,poblador2021selfsimilar}.
 Thus, the interface thickness is neglected in the present work and temperature is assumed continuous (i.e., \(T_g=T_l=T_\Gamma\)).

-The continuous temperature assumption simplifies the solution of phase equilibrium and a mixture composition can readily be obtained on each side of the interface.
-The plausibility of this interface modeling is valid as long as the equilibrium solution is far from the mixture critical point~\cite{dahms2015non} and the interface thermal resistivity is negligible~\cite{stierle2020selection}, which is true even for the small thermal conductivities observed at the interface.
-The thermodynamic states expected in the problem configurations analyzed in this work are sufficiently far from the mixture critical point as reported in Poblador-Ibanez and Sirignano~\cite{poblador2018transient}.
+This assumption simplifies the LTE solution and a mixture composition can readily be obtained on each side of the interface.
+The validity and limitations of this interface model for the mixtures considered in this paper have been discussed in Section~\ref{sec:descr}.

-\section{Thermodynamic model}
+\subsection{Thermodynamic model}